 “OUT!”
 He practically threw me across the room, toward my door, and pushed me out into the hallway and down the stairs into the living room.

 I turned and looked at him.
-I was out of breath, but I was able to yell, “What the hell are you doing this to me for?”
+I was out of breath, but I was able to yell, “Why the hell are you doing this to me?”